MicroEJ/docs/SDK6UserGuide/gettingStarted.rst

 This Getting Started is a step-by-step guide explaining how to build a Multi-Sandbox Executable.

-This Executable will be built from the `Kernel GREEN <https://github.com/MicroEJ/Kernel-GREEN>`__ sources.
+This Executable will be built from `Kernel GREEN <https://github.com/MicroEJ/Kernel-GREEN>`__ sources.

-Kernel GREEN provides a turnkey Kernel code providing basic services for developing a Sandboxed Application and deploying them easily on your Device.
+Kernel GREEN provides a turnkey Kernel code providing basic services to develop a Sandboxed Application and deploy it easily on your Device.

 .. list-table::
    :widths: 50 50